arx-tools/arx-level-generator/readme.md

 In normal mode:

 - jpg textures will be exported with 70% quality as opposed to 100%
-- all textures except the icons (ending in `[icon].bmp`) will be resized to half the original resolution
+- all textures except icons (ending in `[icon].bmp`) will be resized to have a maximum width and height of 128 pixels.

 ## Other docs